pkseniya/EmbeddingComponents/README.md

 # Analysing the Importance of LLMs Embeddings' Components on Probing Linguistic Tasks
 This repository contains the source code to reproduce experiments from the project for Skoltech Machine Learning course ([Paper](https://github.com/pkseniya/EmbeddingComponents/blob/main/paper/Analysing_the_Importance_of_LLMs_Embeddings__Components_on_Probing_Linguistic_Tasks.pdf), [Slides](https://github.com/pkseniya/EmbeddingComponents/blob/main/slides/slides.pdf)).
 ## Setup
-The implementation is on python an GPU-based.
-Tested with `torch==2.2.1` and 1 Tesla T4 on Google Colab.
+The implementation is on python and GPU-based.
+Tested with torch 2.2.1 and 1 Tesla T4 on Google Colab.

+Local setup:
+1. Clone this repository
+2. `pip install -r ./EmbeddingComponents/requirements.txt` &ndash; installing the required libraries
+3. `pip install -e ./EmbeddingComponents/ &ndash; SentEval installation
 ## Repository structure
 All the experiments are issued in the form of pretty self-explanatory jupyter notebooks (notebooks/).
 For convenience, the majority of the evaluation output is preserved.
 Auxilary source code is moved to .py (feature_importance/).
 ### Experiments